-1. Resolve, pursuant to Section 75 of the Planning and Development Act 2005, to adopt an amendment to the above Local Planning Scheme by:
+Resolved that the local government pursuant to Section 75 of the Planning and Development Act 2005, and to comply with the Order made by the Minister for Planning pursuant to Section 76(1) of the Planning and Development Act 2005 on 4 May 2022, amend the above Local Planning Scheme by:

-- a) Amending the Residential Design Code applicable to No. 7 & 11 (Lots 50 & 35) Station Street from R100 to 'R-ACO'. - b) Amending 'Table 2 Development Requirements' by adding a new clause c) under the 'Town Centre' zone that reads in accordance with the below table:
+1. Amending the Residential Density Code applicable to No. 7 and 11 (Lots 50 and 35) Station Street on Map 1 from 'R100' to 'R-AC0' as shown below.

+2. Amending 'Table 2 - Development Requirements' by adding a new clause c) under the 'Town Centre' zone that reads in accordance with the below table, and renumbering the existing clause c) to d) accordingly.

-Zone Maximum Plot Ratio Maximum Site Cover Minimum Boundary Setbacks Maximum Height (Refer clause 5.7.)
-TOWN CENTRE c) No. 7 & 11 (Lots 50 & 35) Station Street Not applicable.
+ZONE MAXIMUM MAXIMUM MINIMUM BOUNDARY MAXIMUM HEIGHT PLOT RATIO SITE COVER SETBACKS (Refer clause 5.7.)
+TOWN CENTRE c) No. 7 and 11 (Lots 50 and 35) Station Street.
 Not applicable.
-In accordance with No. 4 in Schedule 12 - Special Provisions and Schedule 16 - Building Control Diagrams for No. 7 & 11 (Lots 50 & 35) Station In accordance with No. 4 in Schedule 12 - Special Provisions and Schedule 16 - Building Control Diagrams for No. 7 & 11 (Lots 50 & 35) Station c) Adding in row No. 4 to the table contained within 'Schedule 12 - Special Provisions' that reads in accordance with the below table:
+Not applicable.
+In accordance with No. 4 in Schedule 12 - Special Provisions and Schedule 16 - Building Control Diagrams for No. 7 and 11 (Lots 50 and 35) Station Street.
+In accordance with No. 4 in Schedule 12 - Special Provisions and Schedule 16 - Building Control Diagrams for No. 7 and 11 (Lots 50 and 35) Station Street.

+3. Amending 'Schedule 12 - Special Provisions' to include a new line item No. 4 that reads in accordance with the below table.